nd-nuclear-theory/mcscript-ncci/docs/nd-mfdn-quickstart-guide.md

-ND MFDn workflow quickstart guide
+# ND MFDn workflow quickstart guide #

 Some initial pointers on where to look to get started.

 04/17/23 (mac): Created (with slv, zz, ...).
 06/16/23 (mac): Add mfdn-transitions installation instructions.
 06/14/24 (mac): Add notes on Ubuntu installation for mfdn/mfdn-transitions.
+06/18/24 (mac): Expand notes on ndconfig.

 ----------------

 # ndconfig #

-  This repository provides "configuration" makefiles which are needed to compile some of our codes under specific compilers and on specific computing systems (e.g., at NERSC).
-It also provides "environment" files, which you should "source" into csh or bash, to set environment variables appropriate to a given computing environment (e.g., NERSC).
-So this repository should be set up before any of the codes get compiled.
+  The `ndconfig` repository provides "environment" files, which you should "source" into `tcsh` or `bash`.
+This is how you load the various module files needed to compile and run our codes in a given computing environment (e.g., NERSC).
+You will need to source the appropriate environment file both before *compiling* the codes (below) and then again before *running* these codes (or submitting jobs using these codes).
+Failure to do so may result in compiled code that is inappropriate to run on the given computing system: it might run but be grossly inefficient (since it does not use the appropriate optimized libraries), or it might fail at runtime (due to obvious reasons, such as missing shared libraries, or more subtle reasons leading to, e.g., segmentation faults)

+  The `ndconfig` repository also provides makefile "configuration" files.
+These provide various compiler-specific and system-specific definitions which are needed to compile some of our codes.

+  Thus, this repository needs to be set up before compiling `shell` below.

   - Cloning.
 Clone the `ndconfig` repository.